The Gavin Newsom I know is ready to take on ‘T-rex’ Trump

 By contrast, I met Trump when I was a preliminary judge for his Miss USA beauty contest.
 It is a sign of our times that I first met both Newsom and Trump in degenerate settings.
 Neither he nor Newsom made me imagine high public office in their future.

 Both of those events happened in 2001, when Dido was thanking us for giving her the best day of her life.
-But these are fearful, angry times, when everyone demands toughness in their leaders.
-It is a time when we laid-back Californians are proud to be led by Governor Gavin Newsom.
+But now we are living in fearful, angry times, and people demand toughness in their leaders.
+It is a time when we laidback Californians are proud to be led by our governor Gavin Newsom.
 Now Europe knows why.

 I had hoped our next president would be Cory Booker, whom I first met at college.
 Someone who leads with empathy and loves his opponents.
 I thought that back in 2001.

 In the end, the centre came to Newsom.
-But in most cases, he’s a pro-business centrist democrat.
-Which is not where much political energy exists in a world divided between far right and far left.
+But in most cases, he’s a pro-business, centrist democrat.
+Which is not a place where much political energy exists, in a world divided between far right and far left.
 Most of us centrists are staying safely at home, grumbling about the sorry state of affairs in pieces for The Independent.
 It’s rare to find a centrist with fire inside him.
-One who is fearless enough to taunt Trump with mockery on social media and invite Steve Bannon on his podcast.
+One who is fearless enough to taunt Trump with mockery on social media, and invite Steve Bannon onto his podcast.

 Join our commenting forum